-If you don’t find what you are looking for in a pet on our website, please call us at (360) 678-8901 about our private adoption list.
-This list includes dogs and cats that are not deemed suitable for a shelter environment.
+If you don’t find what you are looking for in a pet on our website, please call us at (360) 678-8901 or visit our Home To Home private placement list here.
 We offer this list as a free resource for private pet owners who are looking to rehome their own pets.
 These are not WAIF pets and WAIF bears no liability or responsibility.
 Potential adopters will work directly with private pet owners to conduct their own evaluations and adoptions.

 All applicable fees are disclosed on the WAIF Fee Schedule.
 Primary fees break into two areas–adoption fees and medical fees.
 Fees subsidize the cost of care provided and do not cover that cost in its entirety.
 In fact, WAIF relies heavily on donations to supplement the cost of services.
 In addition to adoption and medical fees, license fees may also be required, and are dictated by the municipal ordinance which governs your place of residence.

 |Dogs 7 years old and younger||$125|

 |Cats 8 years old and above||$50|

 Adoption fee(s) for dogs and cats includes the following: Spay/Neuter if required, vet care at shelter as needed, most vaccinations, high quality diet while at shelter, worming, and flea treatment if necessary.